 -March 17, 2017: Nickerson (Sean’s lawyer) filed post Evidentiary Hearing brief ✔

 -May 22nd, Extended to July 21, Extended AGAIN to August 10, 2017: Attorney General filed brief in response✔

 – September 17, 2017: Nickerson filed brief in response✔

-– Magistrate makes final ruling
+– Magistrate makes final ruling (still waiting)

 “This delay hurt more than the first one did.
 It felt like we were sitting in a boat being pulled slowly along by a teeny tiny thread and today the thread broke.
 Now I am just hoping to be carried along by the current to shore.

 People always say that inmates are the ones who have no concern for others and that they don’t care about other people.
 Well that’s wrong, it’s the prosecutors, the AG, and the judge who doesn’t care.
 They don’t care that my family is hurting.

 This hurts but I pray to God that He hears our prayers.
 I know we proved everything we needed to and more at the Evidentiary Hearing and that legally speaking we will win.” -Sean, July 21, 2017